MR-Addict/playground/src/data/posts/implement-markdown.md

 These compilers also support many remark or rehype plugins.

-Because I'm using Next.js, so I gonna use `next-mdx-remote`.
-But there is a problem that above compiler cannot convert `table`, `tasklist`, `footnote`, `autololink` and some other marks github features.
+Because I'm using Next.js, I gonna use `next-mdx-remote`.
+But there is a problem that the above compiler cannot convert `table`, `tasklist`, `footnote`, `autololink`, and some other marks github features.
 So I need to use [remark-gfm](https://www.npmjs.com/package/remark-gfm) plugin to solve this problem.

-Except `remarkGfm`, I gonna use below plugins as well while compiling:
+Except `remarkGfm`, I gonna use the below plugins as well while compiling:

 - [remarkGfm](https://www.npmjs.com/package/remark-gfm)
 - [rehypeSlug](https://www.npmjs.com/package/rehype-slug)